sag1v/debuggr.io/content/blog/answering-so-questions.md/index.md

 ## Keep up with the race and stay ahead of the game
 As opposed to the previous item on the list (which mostly addressed beginners) this one is mostly relevant for experienced developers.
 As an experienced developer you probably want to keep up with all the new stuff that coming out, or maybe you want to be that go-to person when people need help with new stuff.
 Maybe the tech you are working with isn't the newest thing out there or maybe the version is a bit outdated.
-Answering questions on StackOverflow may help you keep up with new technologies as they emerge, and sharpen your skills, enabling you to gain experience with that new feature that just came out last month.
+Answering questions on Stack Overflow may help you keep up with new technologies as they emerge, and sharpen your skills, enabling you to gain experience with that new feature that just came out last month.

 ## Learning new things "by mistake"
 Sometimes when you are trying to answer a question, you'll notice that the OP (Original Poster) is using a stack or a library you are not experienced with.
 I mean, you know the tech the [OP](https://meta.stackoverflow.com/questions/253162/what-is-an-op-when-referring-to-stack-exchange) (Original Poster) is using, but there is a cool library or feature you never tried.
 In order to help, you may need to read the basics and look through the DOCS or maybe even try an API you never tried.